hotrodorm/hotrod/hotrod-project/docs/quick-docs/hello-world/creating-a-new-project.md

 This guide creates and runs a Spring Boot project with HotRod persistence.

 You'll need:
-- Java
+- Java.
-- Maven
+- Maven.
 - A text editor (Notepad will do), or a good IDE such as Eclipse.
 - A running database.
 This example uses PostgreSQL, but can be easily changed to another database.

 This guide sets up the Maven project, creates a table in the database, generates the HotRod persistence from it, and then runs a simple application using it.

-After following all the steps below our working folder will include the following files:
+For reference, after following all the steps below our working folder will include the files shown below.
+This guide will create them in the main folder, but you can change the location of them to your preferred locations:

 ```bash
 application.properties